 So if you shouldn’t check emails, what should you do?

 Process Your Emails!

 Processing emails requires you to make a decision upon opening each and every one.
 You don’t need to act upon each email immediately but instead, just make a decision as to which action needs to be taken.
 That is the easiest way to organize your inbox and maintain it long term.
-Most people are capable of processing emails twice daily.
-I recommend blocking out uninterrupted time in your schedule to process emails – once in the morning and once in the afternoon/evening.
-For some of you this may only require 20 minutes.
+Most people are capable of processing emails three times daily.
+I recommend blocking out THREE blocks of uninterrupted time in your schedule daily to process emails – once in the morning, once in the afternoon, and once in the evening.
+For some of you each block may only require 20 minutes.
 For others, you may need 45 minutes.
 The length of time you should block out in your schedule should be determined by how many emails you regularly receive and how quickly you can process them without error.

 TIP: Turn off your email notifications.
 These chimes, dings, and rings will just distract you and entice you to check your emails when you don’t have ample time to properly process them.

 The main difference between checking versus processing emails is that you DO NOT delay making decisions when you process them.
 Perhaps though, you feel there are too many choices of which decision to make, and are not sure which is best.
 By choosing from the 5 Simple Email Decisions, you will be able to quickly process emails, while creating the habit of regularly processing emails.
 This will eliminate the feeling of being overwhelmed and out of control, and help you organize your inbox once and for all!